dougrday/simple-api-proxy/README.md

 Once the proxy is running, you can direct all calls to it rather than another server.

-For example, if you were originally issuing a GET request to http://some/other/api/customers to get a list of customers, you would first run a server like this:
+For example, if you were originally issuing a `GET` request to `http://some/other/api/customers` to get a list of customers, you would first run a server like this:

 `npm start -- --proxy=http://some/other/web/api`

-Then, you can issue a GET request to http://localhost:3002/customers.
+Then, you can issue a `GET` request to `http://localhost:3002/customers`, and the API call will be passed through the server to `http://some/other/api/customers` and return a CORS-enabled response.